ArkCase/ark_helm_charts/doc/docs/Single_Sign_On.md

                 <ds:Transforms>
                     <ds:Transform Algorithm="http://www.w3.org/2000/09/xmldsig#enveloped-signature"/>
                     <!-- ... -->

+      # Alternative syntax if you prefer to populate a secret with the XML beforehand, by some other means
+      # identityProviderMetadata:
+      #   secret: name-of-your-secret
+      #   key: key-in-that-secret-for-the-idp.xml-file
 ```

 The `entityId` value identifies this ArkCase deployment to the identity provider.
 You and the identity provider administrator must agree on this value (similar to the OIDC's `clientId`).
 The `identityProviderUrl` is the URL for the SAML metadata from your identity provider, and they must provide you with this value.
-If operating in an airgapped environment, you must download this file manually, and instead use the `identityProviderMetadata` parameter to attach the metadata XML contents directly.
+If operating in an airgapped environment, you must download this file manually, and instead use the `identityProviderMetadata` parameter to either attach the metadata XML contents directly, or add them to a secret of your choosing.
+If using a secret, you must at least provide the `secret` value.
+The default value for `key`, if not provided, is `idp.xml`.

 It is an error to specify both `identityProviderUrl` and `identityProviderMetadata` at the same time.

 You may have to provide the ArkCase SAML metadata URL to your identity provider.
 In this case, the ArkCase SAML metadata URL will use the form: `${global.conf.baseUrl}/saml/metadata`.